 Aurora University offers several avenues for learning about our complex, interdependent world.

-International exchange program
+International exchange program and study abroad

 In addition to sending students out into the world, Aurora University also hosts international students from partner universities as part of its exchange program.
 The experience not only gives students from other countries the opportunity to study in the United States in a major metropolitan area; it also exposes AU students to different cultures on campus, creating a global community right here in Aurora.